-He has authored numerous articles on litigation, e-discovery, and international e-discovery.
+He has authored numerous articles on litigation, e-discovery, international e-discovery, and privacy.
 He is also a frequent lecturer on the Federal Rules of Civil Procedure and is part of the speaker’s program at the Federal Judicial College.
 He has served on the faculty of Georgetown Law School’s Advanced E-Discovery Institute and recently joined the faculty of a joint project between EDI and Duke Law School.
 He is a member of The Sedona Conference® Working Group 1 on Electronic Document Retention and Production and Working Group 6 on International Electronic Information Management, Discovery and Disclosure.

 Mr. Cowper has spent his life giving back to his community.
 He has taught constitutional law to inner city kids through the Constitutional Rights Foundation.
 He has served as a volunteer attorney for The Public Counsel Law Center in Los Angeles representing an individual in U.S. Immigration Court.
 He co-founded and developed a charitable organization called City to the Sea in order to get inner city kids interested in triathlon.
 From 2013-2016, he served as a Board Member for LA’s BEST – a nationally recognized after school enrichment program run out of the Los Angeles Mayor’s office.
 In 2019, Moze became a Board member of Venice Arts — a non-profit organization focused on arts education in underserved communities in Los Angeles.
 Finally, in 2023, Moze became a Lifetime Checkered Flag 200 member at the Petersen Auto Museum in Los Angeles where he is working to help all LA’s BEST school students gain free access to the museum.